ElBrewster/Phasmophobic-Traveler/README.md

 -[Resources & Mentions](#resources--mentions)

 ### `Abstract:`
-This kind of application to manages and tracks different trips for users and a travel agency.
-As a user you can keeps track of the places a visited, get new ideas for a next trip, and connect with an agent to purchase a journey. `the Phasmophobic Traveler` is a travel app best suited to those who prefer sight-seeing of the paranormal.
+This application manages and tracks different trips for users through a travel agency.
+As a user you can keep track of the places a visited, get new ideas for a next trip, and connect with an agent to purchase a journey. `the Phasmophobic Traveler` is a travel app best suited to those who prefer paranormal-focused sight-seeing.

 ### `Installation Instructions:`
 <!-- 1.
 [Click To Open Repo](https://github.com/KarrarQ/idea-Box) -->